nishantkelkar-blog/nishantkelkar-blog.github.io/_posts/2025-07-30-cuda-concepts-p2.md

 	rm -f *.o app
 ```

+`nvcc` is the Nvidia compiler for CUDA programs.

-Then, you would run `make all` to build a binary called `app`.
+Once you create this Makefile, you can run `make all` to build a binary called `app`.
 Finally, run it -- `./app` -- to see the results being printed out.
 Note that the above architecture `sm_75` targets T4 GPUs, you will need to change this based on your GPU variant.

 For completeness, the assumption is that your project directory looks like this: